-To partner with students, staff, and families to maintain a positive learning where every child is successful.
+- To partner with students, staff, and

+- families to maintain

+- a positive learning

+- environment where

+- every child is successful.

-- Develop Communication Plan - To celebrate all student accomplishments in all areas of education including academic, athletics, and the arts. - To implement social emotional programming through instruction, curriculum model, instruction, and supports to ensure the safety and engagement of all students - To engage faculty, staff, students, and families in accessible, frequent, and friendly communication - To promote the importance of daily school attendance - To revise and refine the Teacher Evaluation system to promote focused growth opportunities and leverage professional expertise across schools and the district - To develop and implement Professional Development opportunities to promote growth and expertise - PreK-12 Behavioral Intervention Model
+- Develop Communication Plan - Celebrate all student accomplishments in all areas of education including academic, athletics, and the arts. - Implement social emotional programming through instruction, curriculum model, instruction, and supports to ensure the safety and engagement of all students - Engage faculty, staff, students, and families in accessible, frequent, and friendly communication - Promote the importance of daily school attendance - Revise and refine the Teacher Evaluation system to promote focused growth opportunities and leverage professional expertise across schools and the districts - Develop and implement Professional Development opportunities to promote growth and expertise - PreK -12 Behavioral Intervention Model